-Car accident insurance claims time limits depend on the insurance provider and the laws of your state.
-However, generally, a claim for personal injuries needs to be filed within two years, and property damage claims must be filed within three years.
+Car accident insurance claim time limits depend on the insurance provider and the laws of your state.
+There is a time limit for filing a claim and filing a lawsuit too late may result in having your claim denied.
 The legal term for this filing deadline is a statute of limitations.
-So you don’t need to resolve your claim within the limitations period, but you do need to have it filed in court.
+You don't need to resolve your claim within the limitations period but you do need to have it filed in court.

 When Does the Clock Start to Run?